Est. 2008

 “We’re leading the world standings, but the reason why is because we won Houston,” Begay told The Team Roping Journal.
 “We’re supposed to be because, I mean, it pays way more than the rest.
 So, we’re actually not leading the world standings because of the way we roped.
 We’re just leading the world standing because of the way we roped at Houston.
 The guys behind us, Tanner (Tomlinson) and TG (Travis Graves), they’ve been probably roping the best because they didn’t win Houston.”

-Begay closed the 2025 regular season with $166,201 in the world standings, sitting behind Kaleb Driggers and Tanner Tomlinson, and with his 12th NFR appearance in hand.
+Begay closed the 2025 regular season with $166,201 in the world standings, sitting third behind Kaleb Driggers and Tanner Tomlinson heading into his 12th NFR appearance.

 SHARE THIS STORY